-Measure Incentive Advance Care Planning Minimum 1/1000 th (0.001%) of the sites assigned monthly membership 18 years and older for: \$100 per Attestation, maximum payment \$10,000. \$100 per Advance Directive/POLST, maximum payment \$10,000 Extended Office Hours Quarterly 10% of capitation for PCP sites must be open for extended office hours the entire quarter an additional 8 hours per week or more beyond the normal business hours (reference measure specification).
-PCMH Certification \$1000 yearly for achieving or maintaining PCMH accreditation.
-Peer-led Self-Management Support Groups \$1000 per group, either new or existing.
-(Maximum of 10 groups per parent organization).
+Measure Incentive Advance Care Planning Minimum 1/1000 th (0.001%) of the sites assigned monthly membership 18 years and older for: \$100 per Attestation, maximum payment \$10,000 per site \$100 per Advance Directive/POLST, maximum payment \$10,000 per site Extended Office Hours For Capitated PCPs only.
+Quarterly 10% of capitation for PCP sites must be open for extended office hours the entire quarter an additional 8 hours per week or more beyond the normal business hours (reference measure specification).
+Non-capitated PCPs will have additional funding added to the Core measure set.
+PCMH Certification \$1000 yearly per site, for achieving or maintaining PCMH accreditation.
+Peer-led Group Visits \$1000 per group, either new or existing.
+(Maximum of 15 groups per parent organization).
 Health Information Exchange One time \$3000 incentive for signing on with a local or regional health information exchange; Annual \$1500 incentive for showing continued participation with a local or regional health information exchange.
 This incentive is available at the parent organization level.
-Health Equity \$2000 per parent organization for submission of a report of their implementation of their Health Equity initiative.
-Blood Lead Screening Tier 1-3, \$1000, \$3000, \$5000 per parent organization for the number of children between 24 to 72 months who had capillary or venous lead blood test for lead poisoning.
-Dental Varnish \$1,000 per parent organization for submission of proposed plan to implement fluoride varnish application in the medical office.
+Health Equity \$2000 per parent organization for submission of Health Equity implementation initiative or an annual updated Health Equity report.
+Dental Fluoride Varnish \$1,000 per parent organization for submission of proposed plan to implement fluoride varnish application in the medical office. \$5 per application when the minimum of 2% of sites assigned members 6 months to 5 years old received DFV administered by a non-dental practitioner at least once in the measurement year.
 Tobacco Screening \$5.00 per tobacco use screening or counseling of members 11- 21 years of age after 3% threshold of assigned members screened.
-Electronic Clinical Data System (ECDS) \$5,000 per parent organization for participating in Electronic Clinical Data System (ECDS) implementation by the end of the measurement year.
-For parent organizations that submitted initial data for ECDS in the prior measurement year, an additional \$5000 incentive will be available if they continue to submit an ECDS file for 2023 data monthly, starting no later than June of 2023.